 First published on 26 Mar 2012.
 Updated on 26 Mar 2012.

-Madonna's latest album, MDNA, probably won't win over the unitiated, but for fans burned by Madge's last outing, the album is a fine return to form (form being latter-day Madge's serviceable dance-pop).
+This weekend Time Out eagerly wheeled through Madonna's latest, MDNA.
+It probably won't win over the unitiated, but for fans burned by Madge's last outing, the album is a fine return to form (form being latter-day Madge's serviceable dance-pop).
 Here's our take, one song at a time...

 Girls Gone Wild (3.43)